misselvexu/mixmicro-openim/README.md

 # 🥳 Acmedcare+ OpenIM
 ---
-Acmedcare OpenIM is a distributed messaging and streaming platform with low latency, high performance and reliability, trillion-level capacity and flexible scalability
+Acmedcare+ OpenIM is a distributed messaging and streaming platform with low latency, high performance and reliability, trillion-level capacity and flexible scalability.

 It offers a variety of features: